Siteimprove/CMS-plugin-Wordpress/README.md

 Every pull request will be checked against WPCS through GitHub Actions.

 ## Version History
+### 2.0.7
+* Bugfix - Fixed a security issue with implementing nonce checking on request token

 ### 2.0.6
 * Bugfix - Fixed an issue when some users tried saving their API credentials